cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Graceful Shutdown

-At shutdown or crashes, the container cleans up all the created VETH interfaces, tap devices, and undoes all the system changes.
+At shutdown or crashes, the container cleans up all the created virtual ethernet interfaces, tap devices, and undoes all the system changes.

 ## Environment Variables